 One of the most difficult tasks entrepreneurs and owners of small businesses face is finding a venture capitalist or a venture capital firm, another even more difficult task is convincing these investors to take risks by investing in them.
 The reasons for this are not far-fetched; venture capitalists take on an enormous amount of risk when investing in a startup or an entrepreneur.
 These startups or small businesses usually make very little or no sales at inception and are characterized by having business strategies based on hypotheses or based simply on a prototype.
 Also, entrepreneurs usually have poor management skills and very little business experience.
 Nonetheless, venture capitalists still fork out millions in investing in these startups despite their tiny and untested potentials with the hope that one of the startups in their portfolio will make headway or becomes the next big thing.
 Without the needed risk management skill and technical experience, entrepreneurs, and new business owners can take wrong steps that could have adverse effects in the long run.
-A good idea or a great business strategy is practically not sufficient in eliminating the risks associated with venture capital funds, entrepreneurs still need good risk management skills and control techniques to enable them acquire lesser loss and generate maximum returns on their investment.
+A good idea or a great business strategy is practically not sufficient in eliminating the risks associated with venture capital funds, entrepreneurs still need good risk management skills and control techniques to enable them to acquire lesser loss and generate maximum returns on their investment.
 At the same time, all could come to nothing without the right strategy to manage their finances.

 Venture capital investments require a lot of risk management techniques, unlike investments in mature companies.
-Mature companies produce cash flow, sales and profits that can be used in estimating the reliable value of the company; startups, on the other hand, have none or little of these.
+Mature companies produce cash flow, sales, and profits that can be used in estimating the reliable value of the company; startups, on the other hand, have none or little of these.

 How Risks are Developed in Venture Capital Funds

-A good knowledge of capital allocation, risk management, and effective investment is mandatory for a thorough understanding of the risks involved in the venture capital industry.
+Good knowledge of capital allocation, risk management, and effective investment is mandatory for a thorough understanding of the risks involved in the venture capital industry.
 Insurance companies, investors, and pension funds invest in stocks, real estate, and other resources.
 They invest a small proportion of the money they have into startups and small businesses that have high risks but have the potential to generate very high returns, and they make those investments through venture capital funds most times.
 Financial Experts, venture capitalists, and ex-entrepreneurs also establish venture capital funds, they agree on how large the fund should be and where the fund should go to.
-A lot of investors put their money into the venture capital fund and on this notion they become limited partners in the fund.
+A lot of investors put their money into the venture capital fund and on this notion, they become limited partners in the fund.
 Once the fund is committed from other shareholders and pension funds, leaving the fund closed, the general partners find investment opportunities that are available and have the potential to generate high returns.
 They look at lots of business opportunities and scrutinize them before they select one to fund in exchange for equity.
-Even though venture capitalists use rigorous scrutinizing processes, investing in these startups still come along with a lot of risks.
-Over the years, investors in venture capital firms have developed numerous approaches for managing the risks associated with the companies in their portfolio.
+Even though venture capitalists use rigorous scrutinizing processes, investing in these startups still comes along with a lot of risks.
+Over the years, investors in venture capital firms have developed numerous approaches for managing the risks associated with the companies in their portfolios.
 Measuring the risks involved in investing in venture capital funds can be cumbersome because it entails investing in an asset class that is illiquid.
 However, stakeholders in the venture capital industry are of the opinion that measuring the risks associated with investing in the venture capital industry is not only important but also valuable.
 In times past, a large percentage of investors have applied very simple methods in reporting and measuring the risks associated with the venture capital industry.
 Understanding and quantifying the risks associated with investing in this investment class is overly important due to growing exposure.
 It helps give a more decisive approach to risk management.
-The risk management approach to be applied when deciding internal capital allocation and investment decisions should also have a high standard because it enhances good corporate governance where which policies to be implemented when investing are set to account for both the risks involved and the returns to be expected.
+The risk management approach to be applied when deciding the internal capital allocation and investment decisions should also have a high standard because it enhances good corporate governance where which policies to be implemented when investing are set to account for both the risks involved and the returns to be expected.

-Some of the biggest economic failures decades ago in the venture capital industry have made way for one of the most profound global financial crisis in recent times.
+Some of the biggest economic failures decades ago in the venture capital industry have made way for one of the most profound global financial crises in recent times.
 The participants in the market became tremendously risk hostile, financial markets for risky properties closed, while earnings on safe assets cut down to record lows.
 Venture capitalist’s cash flow prototypes were mostly not intended to handle this tail risk, and numerous long-term asset allocators found themselves short of liquidity as allocations from venture capital funds became dry at the same period as margin calls improved and redemptions were adjourned by venture capital funds and like means.
 After being met with a substantial amount of unfunded commitments and a serious deficiency of liquidity, many venture capitalists began selling stakes in venture capital funds.
-As a result of the shortage of liquidity, an enormous aversion for risks and a large macroeconomic insecurity, only a few buyers were present.
+As a result of the shortage of liquidity, an enormous aversion for risks, and large macroeconomic insecurity, only a few buyers were present.
 The quick decline in the operating performance of companies in their portfolio and a deterioration in the public markets resulted in a gradual adjustment of the net asset values (NAVs).

 In the industry, a venture capital funds partner gets his or her returns after getting a startup or its initial public offering and a venture capital fund is considered to be doing well when one-third of the portfolio companies provide the partners with good returns.
 The usual time-frame to approve an exit is five to seven years, and the lifespan of the fund is usually about 10 years.
 The general partners take a yearly management fee of two to three percent of the capital injected into the fund, for expenditures and remunerations.
 They will also get a 30 percent share of the spoils from exits; usually, after the limited partners have gotten their capital investment back.
 Depending on the venture capital preference, the fund can be invested anywhere from the initial phase to the developing phase.
-The rest of the fund will go into the follow-up stages for portfolio companies which gain impulse and can be placed up for an acquisition or initial public offering.
+The rest of the fund will go into the follow-up stages for portfolio companies that gain impulse and can be placed up for an acquisition or initial public offering.
 The rest may be left to their own device.
 So a basically funded venture capitalist has a three-year life span to get going and move up.
 However, the general partners need some early winners, so they can go back to the limited partners to raise another fund midway through the lifecycle of the first one.
 All of these are based on assumption as there is no 100 percent guarantee that the companies in their portfolio will generate enough returns.
 In the venture capital industry, both the entrepreneur and the venture capitalist are susceptible to a significant amount of risks and while entrepreneurs consider themselves to have risks that cannot be reduced, the venture capitalist is more inclined to research into risk management approaches.
-As one of the major differentiating characteristics of the venture capital industry, venture capitalists are aware that not all the companies in their portfolio will make headway, they try to reduce the effects of the companies in their portfolio that fail by offsetting them with fast moving ones.
+As one of the major differentiating characteristics of the venture capital industry, venture capitalists are aware that not all the companies in their portfolio will make headway, they try to reduce the effects of the companies in their portfolio that fail by offsetting them with fast-moving ones.